 - Cutting for specific breeds such as poodles, bichon frise and schnauzers.

-Online courses are particularly useful as they give you the flexibility to learn in your own time.
-You won’t have to worry about rearranging your schedule to progress with your learning.
-Just log in and study when it suits.
+An online dog grooming course is particularly useful as it gives you the flexibility to learn in your own time.
+You won’t have to worry about rearranging your schedule to progress with your learning, just log in and study when it suits.

 Of course, it helps if you have willing participants to practice on.
 Whether that’s a friend’s dog or a dog of your own.

-If you’re ready to become a qualified dog groomer then learndirect can help you reach your goals.
-As one of the UK’s leading online learning providers, you’re able to study to become a dog groomer from home.
+If you’re ready to become a qualified Dog Groomer then learndirect can help you reach your goals thanks to our online dog grooming course.
+As one of the UK’s leading online learning providers, you’re able to study to become a Dog Groomer from home.

-Our courses have flexible payment options and tutor support to help you throughout your learning experience.
+Our dog grooming course has flexible payment options and tutor support to help you throughout your learning experience.
 They’ll provide constructive feedback and any extra assistance where needed.